Registration for Courses

 When to register for courses?

 Specific time periods for course registration may be found in the Schedule of Dates in the Undergraduate Calendar.
 In general, course selection for the Winter semester begins in early November.
 Course selection for the Summer semester begins in March, and for the Fall semester in June or July.
 Information about exact dates for course selection will be sent to your University of Guelph e-mail account by the Registrar's Office.
-New Students, once admitted, will select their Fall semester courses during the summer.
+New Students, once admitted, will select their Fall semester courses during the June/July period.

 How to register for courses?